 Because of its pleasant flavor, cinnamon powder is an easy ingredient to add as an accent to many types of foods, desserts and drinks.
 There are countless traditional and cultural dishes which incorporate this popular twig or bark-based spice.

 For therapeutic use as a digestive aid it is particularly delicious and effective when prepared as a tea.
 Cinnamon sticks, barks or powder can be infused in hot water, but should never be boiled for more than a few minutes.
-It is therefore usually infused into simmered herbal teas at the end of the brew time.
+It is therefore usually infused into simmered herbal teas at the end of the brewing time.

 Cinnamon works very well as an adjunct to other herbal tonics and is commonly added to tea decoctions which may include other roots, barks and herbs like ginseng, dendrobium (suk gok), bupleurum, poria, peony, jujube dates, rehmannia, dioscoria and licorice.